LSalakhova/theory/README.md

 1. [Testing methods, types and levels](https://docs.google.com/spreadsheets/d/1KWTDez9xweNvRTERS_mUl4eEs0c1vACXWuRTJvxhgf8/edit?usp=sharing) - Based on the webstore description I determined the testing methods, levels and functional/non-functional types of testing that will be used for this project.

-3. [Analysis of requirements and webstore mockup](https://docs.google.com/spreadsheets/d/1Sh8iG60d5kVHnhzEE__uBk8ARU2YSYHTjRcyFaxdjbo/edit?usp=sharing) - Analysis of the Requirements provided by client and Webstore Mockup to identify any inconsistencies and improve the quality and clarity of the Requirements.
+3. [Analysis of requirements and webstore mockup](https://docs.google.com/spreadsheets/d/1Sh8iG60d5kVHnhzEE__uBk8ARU2YSYHTjRcyFaxdjbo/edit?usp=sharing) - Analysis of the Requirements and Webstore Mockup to identify any inconsistencies and improve the quality and clarity of the Requirements.
 The following steps were performed during the analysis:

    * Requirements identification: collecting and brainstorming of all available requirements, including functional, non-functional, and business requirements.
    * Quality analysis: checking the requirements for completeness, correctness, monosemanticism and consistency.